MOYO — The Zimbabwe Heritage Series · Volume I | TeteGetty.com

 The House They Told You Someone Else Built — And Why That Lie Matters

 For over a century, colonial scholars insisted that Great Zimbabwe was too sophisticated to have been built by Africans.
 They proposed Phoenicians.
 Arabs.
 The Queen of Sheba.
 Anyone but the people whose ancestors stood beside the ruins and said: our grandparents built this.
 They were wrong.
 Archaeology proved it.
 And the detembo knew it all along: Dzimbahwe rerupwetepwete.
 Vakapera nhenda muDzimbahwe.
-Great Zimbabwe of the skilled wall.
-Those who gave everything to Great Zimbabwe.
-Your ancestors built it.

 The Country Is Named for What Your Ancestors Built